Abdullah bin Saud Al Saud: Reign

 Abdullah succeeded his father, Saud, in May 1814.
 At the beginning of his reign, Abdullah faced intra-family challenges from his uncle Abdullah bin Muhammad, but managed to settle these problems.

-His father had initiated a war with the Ottoman Empire with the capture of Hejaz, which were regained by the Ottomans in 1813.
+His father had initiated a war with the Ottoman Empire with the capture of Hejaz, which was regained by the Ottomans in 1813.
 Because of his father's conquest, Abdullah immediately had to face an invasion of his domains by an Ottoman-Egyptian army under the command of Ibrahim Pasha, the son of Muhammad Ali Pasha.
 The Ottoman forces began their campaign by quickly recapturing Mecca and Medina.
 Heavily outnumbered and under-equipped, the forces of Diriyah Emirate were defeated in 1815 and retreated to their stronghold of Najd.
 Following the battle, Muhammad Ali sent a letter to Abdullah requesting his submission and, in May 1815, an agreement was made which terminated Abdullah's claims over two Islamic holy cities, Mecca and Medina, and recognised the supremacy of the Ottoman caliph.
 Between 1814 and 1816 Abdullah had to deal with the concerns of the British regarding piracy coming from the Qasimi region.
 Abdullah sent several letters to William Bruce who was the British resident in Bushehr to inform him that the Emirate did not involve in any such event.

 Rather than engage the Ottomans in open battle, Abdullah decided to attempt to weather the invasion by fortifying his forces in the Najd towns in 1816.
 As a result, Ibrahim took the villages of Najd one by one, sacking any town that resisted.
 Ibrahim finally reached the Saudi capital at Diriyah.
 After a siege lasting several months, Abdullah finally surrendered on 9 September 1818, marking the end of the Saudi state.

-Fall of the Emirate and execution of Abdullah bin Saud
+Fall of the Emirate

-Ibrahim systematically razed Diriyah to the ground and sent many members of the Al Saud clan into captivity in Egypt and Constantinople, the Ottoman Empire.
+Ibrahim systematically razed Diriyah and sent many members of the Al Saud clan into captivity in Egypt and Constantinople, the Ottoman Empire.
 Three brothers of Abdullah and eighteen Al Saud members were killed.
 Abdullah, his three sons and two of his supporters were brought to Cairo in November 1818.

+Execution

 After a six-month stay in Cairo, Abdullah was transferred to Constantinople by Muhammad Ali Pasha, with a recommendation for a pardon.
-This was refused by Sultan Mahmud II and, in May 1819, he and his two supporters were publicly beheaded in the square before Hagia Sophia for their crimes against Islamic holy cities and mosques.
+This was refused by Sultan Mahmud II and, in May 1819, he and his two supporters were publicly beheaded in the square before Hagia Sophia for their acts in some Islamic holy cities and mosques.
 Hakan Özoğlu and Altan Tan argue that Abdullah's four sons were also beheaded with him.
 Prior to his execution, Abdullah, who had forbidden listening to music, was forced to listen to the lute.